bluishglc/ranger-emr-cli-installer/readme.md

 ---

-This tool is used to install ranger and integrate with a AWS EMR cluster, and meanwhile integrate with a windows AD or Open LDAP server as authentication channel.
+This is a command line tool which is used to install ranger and integrate a AWS EMR cluster and a windows AD or Open LDAP server as authentication channel.
+There is another closely related project: **[ranger-emr-cfn-installer](https://github.com/bluishglc/ranger-emr-cfn-installer)** which does the same job via aws cloudformation.
+The two projects are very close, but can work independently，you can pick anyone as you wish.

 ## 1. Ranger Introduction